lamthienphuc/Loan-Risk-Analysis-and-Prediction-Using-Machine-Learning-Models/README.md

 # Loan-Risk-Analysis-and-Prediction-Using-Machine-Learning-Models
-This report explores the application of machine learning models in loan risk analysis, highlighting their potential to transform the lending industry.

 # Data Collection and Preprocessing
 Dataset was taken from Kaggle website, where we can explore, analyze, and share quality data.
 Dataset name: “Loan_data”, publicly available data from LendingClub.com.
 Lending Club connects people who need money (borrowers) with people who have money (investors).
 Hopefully, as an